-We aim to make each new design better than the one before.
-In our article from the week after launch, we shared a key T-shirt learning was our need for smarter designs.
-Here’s some of what we’ve been thinking about to do that.
+Our goal’s to make each new design better than the one before.
+Our article from just after the launch shared a key T-shirt learning about our need for smarter designs.
+Here’s some of what we’ve been doing about that.

 Our first designs didn’t really take into account the differences between printing on light and dark colour backgrounds.

-As per our guide to design principles in marketing, contrast is an important element to include when you design.
+As per our design principles guide, contrast is an important element to include when you design.

-We created two versions of these designs.
-One to work better on a light background and one to work better on a dark background.
+We created 2 versions of these designs.
+One to show up on a light background, the other to work better on a dark background.

 But we believe, this leads to a slightly confusing choice for the shopper.

 So, we’re now thinking ahead a bit more when we choose colours.
 We consider how they’ll appear on different colour backgrounds.
 While it’s also fun to think about the psychological effects of colour, there’s also practical considerations to work through.

 Example - Mumjuggling design

 Take our recent mumjuggling design, for example.
 Here, we have a magenta font ‘mum’ running on the black cut-out of the mum juggling.